 There are basically three kinds of tires for road bikes: clincher (with tubes), tubeless, and tubular.
 And each tire type requires a specific rim.
 Explained below are the characteristic features of these tire types:

 The clinchers are also called the standard tires, and they hold air in separate inner tubes.
 For road bikes, clinchers are the most common tire type.
 Sometimes, clinchers are used to denote any kind of tires which are not labeled as either tubeless or tubular.

-This kind of tires are especially good for mountain biking.
-However, some road bikers are using them in their wheels.
+These kinds of tires are especially good for mountain biking.
+However, some road bikers are using them on their wheels.
 A tubeless road tire is mainly an airtight clincher structure but with no inner tube.
 The rims for tubeless tires are also backward when compared with clincher tires.

 You can get a wheelset that weighs between 1,500 and 1, 800g for a moderate price, and the budget ones for a weight of 1,900g or over.

 Mid-Section Aerodynamic Wheels

 The changes in the designs of aerodynamic wheels have created mid-depth wheels, because aerodynamic wheels usually have a deeper section rim, with a rim depth of around 30mm.
 And these mid-section aerodynamic wheels have great ride quality, low weight, and better performance against the wind.

 Even though aerodynamic rims are usually manufactured from carbon fiber in order to keep the weight low, you can get budget options produced from aluminum.
 The only difference is that they are heavier than the ones made from carbon fiber.

 Deep-Section Aerodynamic Wheels

 If you are racing or aiming for higher speed, you should consider buying deep-section wheels.
 A deep-section rim of 50mm or more whizzes through the wind without experiencing tangible turbulence or resistance.